- About eLiquid

-The Velvet Blend version of our recipes is the standard.
-We have created the Velvet Blend to let the flavor shine through and produce copious amount of vapor.
-The Velvet Blend contains both PG and VG.
-About 60% of our customers choose this.
+The Velvet Blend version of our recipes is the standard blend of 50% VG and 50% PG.
+We have created the Velvet Blend to let the flavor shine through and produce a visually appealing amount of vapor.

 VEGETABLE GLYCERIN “VG”

 Vegetable Glycerin, or “VG”, is a natural, organic compound derived from vegetable fats, such as coconut and palm oils.
 It is a sweet, colorless, extremely viscous liquid, usually used in cosmetics and foods as a humectant or solvent.
-In personal vaporizer uses, VG creates a very thick vapor.
-VG produces more vapor than PG, and but can sometimes mask over certain flavors.
+In personal vaporizer uses, VG helps create a very thick vapor.
+Our VG option is diluted with distilled water to help saturate smaller coils.
+VG produces more vapor than PG but can sometimes mask over certain flavors.
 We add more flavor to our VG-based mixes to compensate for this.